Cart 0

 📋 Essential characteristics

-- 🌍 Origin: Primarily Madagascar, Pakistan, Mexico, and Brazil
+• 🌍 Origin: Mainly Madagascar, Pakistan, Mexico, and Brazil

-- ✨ Brilliance: Exceptional dispersion (fire) superior to diamond, creating rainbow flashes
+• ✨ Brilliance: Exceptional dispersion (fire), surpassing diamond, creating rainbow flashes

-Sphene possesses extraordinary fire (light dispersion), even superior to diamond.
-Its multicolored flashes create a unique luminous spectacle.
-Greenish-yellow sphenes have a distinctive color highly appreciated by collectors.
-It is a rare gemstone that attracts attention.
-Its exceptional brilliance makes it very visually attractive.
+Sphene has extraordinary fire (light dispersion), even greater than a diamond’s.
+Its multicolored flashes create a unique play of light.
+Greenish-yellow sphenes have a distinctive color highly prized by collectors.
+It is a rare gem that draws attention.
+Its exceptional brilliance makes it especially visually striking.

 ⚠️ Considerations

-Sphene is fragile and scratches easily, so it is not ideal for intensive daily wear.
+Sphene is fragile and scratches easily, so it is not ideal for intensive everyday wear.
 It can cleave easily on impact.
-This stone requires protective setting and special attention.
+This gemstone requires a protective setting and special care.
 It is not recommended for those with a very active lifestyle.
-Its maintenance requires more precautions than harder stones.
+Its maintenance calls for more precautions than harder stones.

 👍 Ideal for

-Collectors and lovers of rare gemstones seeking a yellow stone with exceptional fire for a special engagement ring, aware of its fragility and ready to give it the attention it deserves.
-Sphene is particularly suited for those who prioritize unique visual beauty and accept wearing the ring with care.
+Collectors and lovers of rare gems seeking a yellow stone with exceptional fire for a special engagement ring, aware of its fragility and ready to give it the attention it deserves.
+Sphene is particularly suited to those who prioritize its unique visual beauty and accept wearing the ring with care.

-Practical guide: how to choose your ideal yellow stone
+Practical guide: how to choose your ideal yellow gemstone

 Factors to consider for an informed decision